MicrosoftDocs/visualstudio-docs/docs/ide/reference/extract-local-function.md

 ---
 title: Extract local function
-description: Turn a fragment of code into its own method by selecting the code and typing Ctrl+R, Ctrl+M. ms.date: 02/19/2020 ms.topic: reference
+description: Turn a fragment of code into its own function by selecting the code and typing Ctrl+R, Ctrl+M. ms.date: 02/19/2020 ms.topic: reference
 author: mikadumont